 Embark Technology Charter provides for a staggered board of directors consisting of three classes of directors.
 Directors of each class are chosen for three-year terms upon the expiration of their current terms and each year one class of Embark Technology's board of directors will be elected by its shareholders.
-The terms of the Class I directors will expire in 2022 the terms of the Class II directors will expire in 2023 and the terms of the Class III directors will expire in 2024.
+The terms of the Class I directors will expire in 2022 the terms of the Class II directors will expire in 2024.
 Beginning in 2022, Embark Technology shareholders will elect directors for three-year terms upon the expiration of their current terms.
 Embark Technology shareholders will elect only one class of directors each year.
 Embark Technology believes that classification of Embark Technology's board of directors will help to ensure the continuity and stability of Embark Technology's business strategies and policies as determined by Embark Technology's board of directors.
 There is no cumulative voting in the election of directors.